Post Charges

 Post Charges for Phone Note and Portal Message Encounters

-Clinicians can create orders and make phone notes or portal messages ready for billing, just as they would a visit.
+Clinicians can create orders and make phone notes or portal messages ready for billing, just as they would an office visit.
 Billers can Post Charges for these encounters from the Messaging queue in PCC EHR.

 To post charges for a billable phone note or portal message encounter, open the Messaging tab in PCC EHR and click Ready to Post.

-Then post charges as you would for a scheduled appointment: review Patient Details and then use the Post Charges screen as described above.
-Click Save + Post to batch an insurance claim.
+Then post charges as you would for a scheduled appointment, as described above.

 To learn more, read Bill for Phone Notes and Portal Messages as Telemedicine Encounters.